xiangjuan-ren1828/HierarchicalRepresentation/README.md

 ## Structure
 - `BehaviorAnal/` : MATLAB scripts and functions
-- `Modeling/`     : MATLAB scripts for computational models
+- `ModelFitting/` : MATLAB and python scripts for computational models
 - `Statistics/`   : Python scripts, specifically for angle caluclation and statistics